Newly Diagnosed with Colorectal Cancer?

 Should You Get a Second Opinion?

-Feeling confident about your colorectal cancer diagnosis is extremely important, so many patients choose to get a second opinion before beginning a specific treatment plan.
-Our physicians provide many second opinions on both colorectal cancer diagnosis and treatment options at Rocky Mountain Cancer Centers.
-Many insurance companies will cover a second opinion assessment, but it is still good to contact your insurance provider for verification of coverage.
+Feeling confident about your colorectal cancer diagnosis is extremely important.
+To help, many people seek a second opinion before beginning a specific treatment plan.
+At RMCC, our physicians provide second opinions on both colorectal cancer diagnosis and treatment options.
+Many insurance companies will cover a second opinion assessment, but contact your insurance provider for verification of coverage.

 Stories from Actual Patients